bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Build an object graph for the project
 - Various rules are defined that impact the object tree
-- go_rules and gazelle define various rules
+- go_rules, and gazelle define various rules
 - the bazel object tree includes go_libary rules
 - external dependencies are defined in go_repository rules
 - deps are passed into go_libary rules